typelevel/Laika/docs/introduction/intro.md

 Getting Started
 ---------------

-The current version is published to Maven Central for Scala 2.12, 2.11 and 2.10.
+The current version is published to Maven Central for Scala 2.12 and 2.11.

-The sbt plugin is published to the sbt plugin repository for sbt 0.13.x.
+The sbt plugin is published to the sbt plugin repository for sbt 1.x.

+If you still need to work with sbt 0.13 and/or Scala 2.10 you need to stay on Laika 0.7.0 which had been the final release supporting those versions.

 ### Using the sbt Plugin

 Add the plugin to `project/plugins.sbt`:

-    addSbtPlugin("org.planet42" % "laika-sbt" % "0.7.0")
+    addSbtPlugin("org.planet42" % "laika-sbt" % "0.7.5")

-Import its default settings in your project's `build.sbt`:
+Enable the plugin in your project's `build.sbt`:

-    LaikaPlugin.defaults
+    enablePlugins(LaikaPlugin)

-Add Markdown, reStructuredText or HTML template files to `src/docs` in your project and run the `laika:site` task from within sbt to generate the site in `target/docs/site`.
+Add Markdown, reStructuredText or HTML template files to `src/docs` in your project and run the `laikaSite` task from within sbt to generate the site in `target/docs/site`.